Sesamoiditis: Humans

 Sometimes a sesamoid bone is fractured.
 This can be difficult to pick up on X-ray, so a bone scan or MRI is a better alternative.

-Among those who are susceptible to the malady are dancers, catchers and pitchers in baseball, soccer players, and football players.
+Among those who are susceptible to the malady are dancers, catchers and pitchers in baseball, soccer players, and American football players.

 Horses

 In the horse it occurs at the horse's fetlock.
 The sesamoid bones lie behind the bones of the fetlock, at the back of the joint, and help to keep the tendons and ligaments that run between them correctly functioning.

 Usually periostitis (new bone growth) occurs along with sesamoiditis, and the suspensory ligament may also be affected.
 Sesamoiditis results in inflammation, pain, and eventually bone growth.